 - Christian Robert, Université Paris-Dauphine & University of Warwick

 Christian Robert, Université Paris-Dauphine & University of Warwick

 PhD students, post-docs and more senior researchers working in the field of objective Bayesian statistics, non-parametric Bayesian methods, Bayesian decision theory, and Bayesian machine learning are all invited to take part in the conference and to present their results during the lively poster sessions.
 Theoretical, methodological and applied contributions are all welcomed for a poster presentation.

 In order to promote the participation of a large number of participants, registration fees will be kept as low as possible.

-A worthwhile connection is that O'Bayes 2019 is immediately after the BNP 2019 conference in Oxford, taking place on 24-28 June 2019, close enough, in both travel time (45mn by direct train) and distance (70 miles), to benefit members of both Objective Bayes and Bayesian non-parametric communities, who should consider joint attendance.
+A most noteworthy connection is that the conference O'Bayes 2019 is immediately after the Bayesian non-parametric BNP 2019 conference, taking place in Oxford on 24-28 June 2019, and being close enough, in both travel time (45mn by direct train) and distance (70 miles), not to mention topics, to benefit members of both Objective Bayes and Bayesian non-parametric communities, who should consider joint attendance.